- Bats Right, Throws Right

 Ozanich played two seasons for both the SBHS varsity team and the South Burlington Legion team.
 In 2007, Ozanich helped lead the Rebels to a 20-0 record and the Vermont State Championship.
 That summer, the legion team composed of many of the same players also won the state championship, posting a 30-7 overall record.

-In the fall of 2007 Ozanich played NCAA Division I baseball when he made the University of Vermont (NCAA D1) baseball team as a walk-on player.
+In the fall of 2007 Ozanich walked on orginally as an infielder for the University of Vermont Catamounts.
+When it became clear that former MLB/NPB infielder Matt Duffy would beat out Ozanich for the starting shortstop nod, Ozanich was turned solely into a pitcher.
 He appeared in 35 games over two seasons at the University of Vermont.
 As a freshman, he had a 1-1 record, 4.88 ERA in 20 games.
 In the summer of 2008, Ozanich pitched for the Bennington Bombers of the NYCBL, posting a 3.86 ERA.
 He fell to 0-3, 9.18 in 2009 in 16 2/3 IP.
 Vermont dropped baseball after his sophomore season.
-Ozanich played with the South Burlington Expos of The Green Mountain Baseball League in Vermont from 2009-2011.
+Ozanich played both infield and pitcher with the South Burlington Expos of The Green Mountain Baseball League in Vermont from 2009-2011.

 Rouen took home the 2011 Challenge de France, qualifying for the 2012 European Cup.
 For his efforts during the week long tournament, Ozanich took home the best pitcher award.
 The Huskies swept not only through the French field, going 5-0 in the Challenge, but in the awards department as well.
 In addition to Ozanich winning the award for best pitcher, Rouen's Joris Bert took home the award given to the top hitter, and Jordan Crystal was named the tournament MVP.